Based on the Isuzu FTS800 4x4 crew cab, this unit has plenty of seats up front, and plenty of beds in the rear!

 The standard steel 200L factory diesel tank is replaced with a 400L aluminium model for extended range.

 A standard feature on the SLRV FTS800 is the SLRV 139-240 Expedition Roof Rack.
 It features a massive area for storage, tie down bars, windscreen scrub bars, spotlight mounts and an access ladder.
 There is also an optional roof rack box available for additional storage.

-Optional accessories for the front of the Isuzu FTS800 139-240 include an alloy winch bar and electric winch.
+Optional accessories for the front of the Isuzu FTS800 139-240 include an alloy winch bar with bash guard and electric winch.
 A range of Narva LED spotlights and bars are also available to suit.